White Lines (TV series)

-White Lines is a British-Spanish mystery thriller streaming television series created by Álex Pina.
+White Lines is a mystery thriller television series created by Álex Pina.
 The 10-episode first series was released on Netflix on 15 May 2020.
 In August 2020, the series was cancelled after one season.

 Premise

 When Zoe Walker's brother Axel is found dead, 20 years after going missing while he was working as a DJ in Ibiza, she decides to travel there and investigate.